-A Guide to Local SEO for Large Enterprises
+A Guide To Local SEO For Large Enterprises & Franchises

-With the continued rise in mobile, local SEO is more important than ever because the two are synonyms.
+And, when it comes to franchises and Local SEO, it can get even more complex as the “who is in charge of local SEO” answer is vague at best.

-A recent study from Stone Temple states that 63 percent of all Google searches are mobile.
+In this article, we will discuss the challenges enterprises/franchises have when it comes to local SEO.

-Why do enterprises view local SEO as a grocery checklist?
+First, let’s talk about this: Why do enterprises tend to view local SEO as a grocery checklist?

 In short, local SEO fails when businesses lack a well-structured plan.

-Common misconceptions include, “If I complete A, B, and C, then my local presence will improve” or “If we’re doing traditional SEO, local will fall into place.”
+Common misconceptions include, “If I complete A, B, and C, then my local presence will improve,” or “If we’re doing traditional SEO, local will fall into place.”

-In order for local SEO to succeed, businesses must define what success looks like and develop and an ongoing plan that is scalable.
+In order for local SEO to succeed, businesses must define what success looks like and develop an ongoing plan that is scalable.

-While businesses of any size can fall susceptible to the “grocery checklist” mentality, it’s the large enterprise businesses that have the greatest risk of catching the disease.
+While businesses of any size can fall susceptible to this mentality, it’s the large enterprise businesses and franchise systems that have the greatest risk of falling into this trap.

 Regardless of channel, large businesses have built-in advantages over small competitors including but not limited to: